qBioTurin/SIR/ReadME.md

     ranking the simulations, which is implemented in *functions\_fname*;

-Let us observe that: (i) *model.sensitivity* exploits also the parallel processing capabilities, and (ii) if the user is not interested on the ranking calculation then the **distance\_measure** and **reference\_data** are not necessary and can be omitted.
+Let us observe that: (i) *model.sensitivity* exploits also the parallel processing capabilities, and (ii) if the user is not interested in the ranking calculation then the **distance\_measure** and **reference\_data** are not necessary and can be omitted.